Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 will negate the benefit of having parallelism.
 In this specific problem, we set a max-depth, if we want to search any further past this limit, we'd better just use one worker instead of splitting that task further

+### Example: A Parallel Type Inferencer

+(TODO) I think the example here is a little bit too involved, need more time to figure it out, meanwhile let's skip to the next chapter.